Altair 8800: History

-While serving at the Air Force Weapons Laboratory at Kirtland Air Force Base, Ed Roberts and Forrest M. Mims III decided to use their electronics background to produce small kits for model rocket hobbyists.
+While serving at the Air Force Weapons Laboratory at Kirtland Air Force Base in Albuquerque, New Mexico, Ed Roberts and Forrest M. Mims III decided to use their electronics background to produce small kits for model rocket hobbyists.
 In 1969, Roberts and Mims, along with Stan Cagle and Robert Zaller, founded Micro Instrumentation and Telemetry Systems (MITS) in Roberts' garage in Albuquerque, New Mexico, and started selling radio transmitters and instruments for model rockets.

 Calculators

 The model rocket kits were a modest success and MITS wanted to try a kit that would appeal to more hobbyists.
 The November 1970 issue of Popular Electronics featured the Opticom, a kit from MITS that would send voice over an LED light beam.
-As Mims and Cagle were losing interest in the kit business, Roberts bought his partners out, then began developing a calculator kit.
+As Mims and Cagle were losing interest in the kit business, Roberts bought his partners out and began developing a calculator kit.
 Electronic Arrays had just announced the EAS100, a set of six large scale integrated (LSI) circuit chips that would make a four-function calculator.
 The MITS 816 calculator kit used the chipset and was featured on the November 1971 cover of Popular Electronics.
 This calculator kit sold for $175, or $275 assembled.
 Forrest Mims wrote the assembly manual for this kit and many others over the next several years.
 As payment for each manual he often accepted a copy of the kit.

 The calculator was successful and was followed by several improved models.
 The MITS 1440 calculator was featured in the July 1973 issues of Radio-Electronics.
 It had a 14-digit display, memory, and square root function.
 The kit sold for $200 and the assembled version was $250.
 MITS later developed a programmer unit that would connect to the 816 or 1440 calculator and allow programs of up to 256 steps.

+In 1972, Texas Instruments developed its own calculator chip and started selling complete calculators at less than half the price of other commercial models.
+MITS and many other companies were devastated by this, and Roberts struggled to reduce his quarter-million-dollar debt.

 Test equipment

 In addition to calculators, MITS made a line of test equipment kits.
 These included an IC tester, a waveform generator, a digital voltmeter, and several other instruments.
 To keep up with the demand, MITS moved into a larger building at 6328 Linn NE in Albuquerque in 1973.
 They installed a wave soldering machine and an assembly line at the new location.
-In 1972, Texas Instruments developed its own calculator chip and started selling complete calculators at less than half the price of other commercial models.
-MITS and many other companies were devastated by this, and Roberts struggled to reduce his quarter-million-dollar debt.